-Beyond that, details are rather thin on the ground, for now – except that Wizards clearly states that all 5th Edition products will be “completely compatible” with the new version.
-It seems to point to something akin to D&D 3.5E, an evolutionary updated edition released in 2003, leading many fans to refer to One D&D as DnD 5.5e rather than 6e.
+Beyond that, we’re still missing a lot of crucial details, for now – except that Wizards clearly states all 5th Edition products will be “completely compatible” with the new version.
+It seems to point to something akin to D&D 3.5e, an evolutionary updated edition released in 2003, leading many fans to refer to One D&D as DnD 5.5e rather than 6e.

 As to what, exactly, we’ll be seeing come out in 2024, to herald this “evolution”… well, all we know for certain so far is that we’re getting a completely new set of D&D core books – the essential texts that constitute the basic rules and fundamentals of the game.

-In September’s Celebration stream, D&D executive producer Ray Winninger confirmed that Wizards is creating “new versions of the core rulebooks”, which will be coming out in 2024 – and that the D&D team would have “plenty to say about these new books” when it came to next year (2022).
+In September 2021’s Celebration stream, former D&D executive producer Ray Winninger confirmed that Wizards is creating “new versions of the core rulebooks”, which will be coming out in 2024 – and that the D&D team would have “plenty to say about these new books” when it came to 2022.

 However, 2022 has rolled around and we’ve still not seen many concrete details.
-We don’t have any specifics, just yet, on what form these D&D 6E core books will take, or how they might differ from, or build upon, the D&D 5E Player’s Handbook, Dungeon Master’s Guide, and Monster Manual that we’re currently working with.
+We don’t have many specifics on what form these D&D 6e core books will take, or how they might differ from, or build upon, the D&D 5E Player’s Handbook, Dungeon Master’s Guide, and Monster Manual that we’re currently working with.

-Monsters of the Multiverse itself came out in January 2022, as part of the $170 Rules Expansion Gift Set, with a standalone release planned some time later in 2022.
+Monsters of the Multiverse itself came out in January 2022, as part of the $170 Rules Expansion Gift Set, with a standalone release coming later on in May 2022.

-In an August 2022 Wizards Presents event, D&D game designer Chris Perkins said he plans to make “structural changes” to the DM’s guide in particular “to make it more friendly for new DMs”.
+In an August 2022 Wizards Presents event, D&D game designer Chris Perkins also said he plans to make “structural changes” to the DM’s guide in particular “to make it more friendly for new DMs”.
 Wizards has begun drip-feeding us playtest material since this announcement, so we’re keeping a close eye out for any further 6E book clues.

 So, based on what’s been announced so far, we can expect something of a gradual process of semi-open rules development between now and 2024 – and a new edition that shares most of its fundamentals with 5e.
 The playtest material released so far seems consistent with this.